firesharkstudios/butterfly-server/README.md

 ## Licensing

-Everything is licensed under the Apache License 2.0.
+All the server code is licensed under the Apache License 2.0.

+All the client code is licensed under the MIT License.